 The effectiveness in the present study is interpreted in terms of the clarity in the learned concepts when measured on an achievement test.
 It refers to the scores obtained by the students on the final achievement test when compared with the control group.
 Effectiveness is also perceived as the ability of the students to interpret the physics concepts within a given story.
-Effectiveness in the present study also refers to the ability of the students to interpret the physics concepts in a logical sequence from the images of events projected to them.
+Effectiveness in the present study also refers to the ability of the students to identify the physics concepts in the images of events projected and arrange them in a logical sequence in accordance to the occurrence of the event.

-6.6 DELIMITATION OF THE STUDY
+DELIMITATION OF THE STUDY

-The study is delimited to the selected topics of physics from the five chapters : Motion, Force and Laws of Motion, Gravitation, Work and Energy and Sound in the standard IX CBSE Science & Technology textbook.
+The study is delimited to the selected topics of physics from the five chapters: Motion, Force and Laws of Motion, Gravitation, Work and Energy and Sound in the standard IX CBSE Science & Technology textbook.
 The present study is also delimited to the standard IX students of the selected two English Medium Schools following Central Board of Secondary Education (CBSE) syllabus for the academic year 2012 -2013.